 To instill this kind of culture, it’s important to lead by example, this can be as simple as communicating and discussing plans with your team, offering informal feedback and generally demonstrating that the channels of communication are open.

 Try to avoid blaming people when they slip up in some way.
 If something goes wrong, it will work out better for everyone if your team feel they can speak up without being blamed or shamed (or fired!).
 A culture of supportive problem solving is far better if you’d like to keep misconduct problems to a minimum and dealt with effectively in-house.

-Of course, if an employee is repeatedly causing a major issue this is a different matter, but generally speaking, a calm approach to positively solving poor conduct will mean that you can nip issues in the bud before they get out of hand.
+Of course, if an employee is repeatedly causing a major issue or behaving with gross misconduct, this is a different matter, but generally speaking, a calm approach to positively solving poor conduct will mean that you can nip issues in the bud before they get out of hand.